artofcode-info/cucumber-data-generator/README.md

 To configure the library in your project, you will need to follow the steps below::

-1. Add the maven dependency to you test or development project:
+1. Add the maven dependency to your test or development project:

         <dependency>
             <groupId>io.github.artofcode-info</groupId>
             <artifactId>cucumber-data-generator</artifactId>
-            <version>0.0.5</version>
+            <version>0.0.6</version>
          </dependency>

-2. Extend your Spring configuration class to import `CucumberDataGeneratorSpringConfig.class` the import annotation will be like following:
+2. Extend your Spring configuration class to import `CucumberDataGeneratorSpringConfig.class` the import annotation will be like the following:
    `@Import({CucumberDataGeneratorSpringConfig.class})`

 3. After configuring, you can generate your data from feature files using the following patterns: `${regEx('[0-9]{5}')} `